The coasters I designed for Thirstystone arrived today.

-If you do decide to place an ad in a publication, you might write up a blurb that looks something like this below, (using our earlier example of the “New York Pets” greeting card line).
+If you do decide to place an ad in a publication, you might write up a blurb that looks something like this below for a hypothetical card line.

 The key information I suggest you include in a trade industry ad is